 I loved the arcade, which includes old-school games like Tapper and Donkey Kong.
 There are also board games that can be played in the Social Club.
 The Gamer is around at times to show you various games.

 Like karaoke?
 There are several private karaoke rooms that can be booked for small groups.
+These are completely private.

 The Beach Club at Bimini

 Although Virgin Voyages does not have a private island, guests do have access to a private beach club when sailing to Bimini.
 The Beach Club at Bimini is located in the Resorts World area in Bimini, in the Bahamas.
 During our sailing, our ship was docked at Bimini starting at 8 am and ending with a ship return time of 7:30 pm.
 This will vary based on your sailing.

 As you exit the ship, you’ll see containers of towels that you can bring with you to the beach.
 Bring along the essentials you’ll need, like your phone charger, sunscreen, reading materials, etc. Shore things excursions are available, including cabana rentals at the Beach Club.
 However, there are plenty of beach and pool chairs and umbrellas available.